HarshiniR4/Invoice_recognition/README.md

 # Invoice_recognition

 ## Overview:
-A FLask-Python REST API that helps us identify the text in invoices when uploading image of an invoice from your device.
-The API identifies the Category of expense, the amount spent, the amoubnt spent in tax and the accuracy score of the OCR technique.
+A FLask-Python REST API that helps us identify the text in invoices when uploading an image of an invoice from your device.
+The API identifies the Category of expense, the amount spent, the amount spent in tax and the accuracy score of the OCR technique.

 ## Libraries used:
 - pytesseract